LeoDevs/RazorCore/README.md

 ![alt tag](https://github.com/ZaydPE/images/blob/master/RazorCore/image.jpeg)

 # Overview
-RazorUHC's core, custom coded by ZaydPE + Zuruki.
+RazorUHC's core, custom coded by ZaydPE + LeoDevs + Zuruki.
 This core is available for anyone to use as long as prefixes aren't change thus still giving Razor/us developers credit.
 You can find Razor's twitter [here](twitter.com/RazorUHC)

 # Issues
 Issues can be submitted on this repo.
 We try to fix & reply to issues as quickly as possible.